KarrLab/intro_to_wc_modeling/docs/concepts_skills/software_engineering/continuous_integration.rst

 Changing package dependencies for a CircleCI build
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Occasionally, you may need to change the dependencies of a repository.
-The following recipe can be used to update the dependencies of a repository:
+The following steps can be used to update the dependencies of a repository:

 #.
 Update the ``pip`` ``requirements.txt`` files which identify packages that the repository uses.
-To automate this process, use the commands in `karr_lab_build_utils <https://docs.karrlab.org/karr_lab_build_utils/latest/tutorial_developers.html#managing-dependencies-of-packages>`_ that can obtain a package's dependencies, and identify dependencies that may be missing or unnecessary.
+To automate this process, use the commands in `karr_lab_build_utils <https://docs.karrlab.org/karr_lab_build_utils/latest/tutorial_developers.html#managing-dependencies-of-packages>`_ that can obtain a package's dependencies and identify dependencies that may be missing or unnecessary.

-    * ``./requirements.txt`` describe the dependencies of the package.
-It lists the package's immediate dependencies, i.e., the packages that are imported,  and may constraint which versions are suitable for the package.
-It should not contain URLs,  specify the source from which a package should be obtained, or the specific version of a dependency to install.
+    * ``./requirements.txt`` describes the dependencies of the package.
+It lists the package's immediate dependencies, i.e., the other packages that are imported, and may constraint which versions are suitable for the package.
+It should not contain URLs, specify the source which should provide a package, or specify the specific version of a dependency to install.
+The systems administrator who configures the package's environment, not the programmer, should be responsible for these details.
-    * ``./requirements.optional.txt`` describes optional dependencies of the package.
+    * ``./requirements.optional.txt`` describes the package's optional dependencies.
     * ``./tests/requirements.txt`` lists the dependencies of the package's tests.
     * ``./docs/requirements.txt`` describes the dependencies of the software that compiles the package's documentation.
     * ``.circleci/requirements.txt`` tells CircleCI where to obtain dependencies that are not located in PyPI.
 Dependencies can be identified by GitHub URLs with the format ``git+https://github.com/--account_name--/--package_name--.git#egg=--package_name--``.
 All dependencies--including transitive dependencies--must be listed.
-They must be listed in dependency order, so that if package `y` depends on package `x` then `x` precedes `y`, in the order of a `topological sort <https://en.wikipedia.org/wiki/Topological_sorting>`_ of the dependencies.
+The list must be arranged in dependency order, so that if package `y` depends on package `x` then `x` precedes `y`, as in a `topological sort <https://en.wikipedia.org/wiki/Topological_sorting>`_ of the dependencies.
     * ``./docs/requirements.rtd.txt`` tells Read the Docs where to obtain dependencies that are not located in PyPI.

 #.
 Commit the changes to the ``requirements.txt`` files to your code repository.